ballerina-platform/module-ballerinax-github/README.md

 ## Client Side Operation Example: Get Issue List.

-In an occasion when we need to obtain the list of isssues associated with a repository, we can use the `getIssues`
+In an occasion when we need to obtain the list of issues associated with a repository, we can use the `getIssues`

 ### Step 1: Import the GitHub ballerina library.
 First, import the `ballerinax/github` module into a ballerina project.